cameronterry/dark-matter/readme.txt

 = 1.0.0 =

-* [Fix] Cleaned up and eliminated some code duplication in the redirect on the "delete domain" action.
+* [Fix] Cleaned up and eliminated some code duplication on handling redirects from the admin actions for Add / Remove HTTPS, Make Primary, etc.

 = 1.0.0 Release Candidate 1 =